 In 1999, it was decided that the “Jack Groves” needed replacing.
 Fundraising began and a New Boat Selection Committee formed with the mandate to find the best suitable replacement.
 The committee studied several designs and decided to purchase a Carswell Industries, Titan 249 XL aluminum rigid hull inflatable.
 Although similar in design to the current Zodiac Hurricane 733, this vessel was superior in many ways.
 Features included, a much larger platform for rescue crews to work from, including integrated deck lockers, ergonomic delta consoles, twin 200 HP Mercury outboards and the latest technologies in VHF / GPS / Radar and Marine Electronics.

-Crews on the “Oak Bay Sea Rescue” consist of four persons on-board and one radio operator in the radio room located in the basement of the original Oak Bay Beach Hotel.
+Crews on the “Oak Bay Sea Rescue” consisted of four persons on-board (POB) and one radio operator in the radio room located in the basement of the original Oak Bay Beach Hotel.
 We now maintain operational crew readiness with 5 POBs.
 There are four day crews and four night crews, a crew is on duty one week in four.
 Each crew has been given a name from marine place names in the Oak Bay area: Alpha, Baynes, Chatham, Discovery, Enterprise, Finnerty, Gonzales and Heritage.
 Unit 33 is on call 24 hours a day, 365 days a year by pager.
 Calls are initiated by the Joint Rescue Coordination Centre (JRCC), or the Unit can self-task.
 Response time is no more than 20 minutes from pager call to leaving the dock.

 Response vessel supplied by Provincial Emergency Program